-- enroll an adopted child during the calendar month the child is placed in your home or the two following calendar months; - coverage will be made effective retroactive to the date of placement; - any premium increase associated with the addition of this child will also be retroactive to the date of placement; - coverage for an adopted infant will become effective the day the adoptive parents are legally and financially responsible for the medical expenses if bona fide legal documentation is presented to PEIA; - if you do not enroll your child within this timeline, the adopted child cannot be added to your coverage until the next Open Enrollment period.
+- enroll an adopted child during the calendar month the child is legally placed in your home or the two following calendar months; - coverage will be made effective retroactive to the date of placement; - any premium increase associated with the addition of this child will also be retroactive to the date of placement;

+- coverage for an adopted infant will become effective the day the adoptive parents are legally and financially responsible for the medical expenses if bona fide legal documentation is presented to PEIA; - PEIA is required to comply with any and/or all terms and conditions of the Hague Convention on foreign adoptions; - if you do not enroll your child within this timeframe, the adopted child cannot be added to your coverage until the next Open Enrollment period. - "Legally" means the authority given to the adoptive parent(s) by a Court of Competent Jurisdiction and/or an empowered government authority.
+Certain private adoption agreements and/or private agency agreements are not considered "legal" placements.